File Uploader configuration

 The ctx-name attribute is required for all blocks, even if there’s only one block on the page.

 To ensure a visually appealing uploader, including the CSS file is necessary.
-We employ shadow DOM to encapsulate styles, therefore, for each type of uploader, the corresponding CSS file should be included separately.
+We employ global styles, therefore, for each type of uploader, the corresponding CSS file should be included separately.

 Each solution has its own dedicated CSS file.
 Here is a table indicating the specific CSS files for each solution: